Perpetual Burn

-Perpetual Burn is the first studio album by the American guitarist Jason Becker, released in 1988 through Shrapnel Records (United States) and Roadrunner Records (Europe).
-The album was released at around the same time as Dragon's Kiss, the first album by the fellow Cacophony guitarist Marty Friedman, who also co-produced and performed on Perpetual Burn.
+Perpetual Burn is the first studio album by the American guitarist Jason Becker.
+It was released in 1988 through Shrapnel Records (United States) and Roadrunner Records (Europe).
+The album was released at around the same time as Dragon's Kiss, the first album by his fellow Cacophony guitarist Marty Friedman, who also co-produced and performed on Perpetual Burn.
 This is the only solo album Becker released before his diagnosis with ALS in 1989.